Dynamic phase diagram of plastically deformed amorphous solids at finite temperature: Introduction

 To that end, in this work we will use a mesoscale model with Arrhenius activation rule (as in refs.~\cite{popovic2021thermalflow,popovic2021thermalcreep,ferrero2021yielding})

 to describe temperature and rate effects on the critical behaviour of the yielding transition.
 This choice of activation rule is motivated by an energy landscape picture: local regions regions of the amorphous solid are stable because there is an energy barrier (scaling as $U\sim C x^\alpha$) preventing their rearrangement (with catastrophe theory suggesting $\alpha =1.5$~\cite{maloney_energy_2006}).
 Transition state theory suggests that temperature $T$ causes repeated attempts at crossing these barriers, which succeed at a rate proportional to $\exp(-U(x)/k_B T)$~\cite{truhlar_current_1996}.
 In this work, we set $C / k_B = 1$ and the prefactor $\tau^{-1}$ is set so that when $x = 0$ (i.e. no barrier), sites activate on average after $\tau$, thus matching the microscopic timescale for ST rearrangement.
+We match these two timescales because the exponential prefactor in eq.~\ref{eq:arrhenius_rate_law} is the attempt frequency for barrier crossing.
+In particle scale simulations of model glasses, this attempt frequency is of order the atomic vibrational frequency, $f_{\text{vib}}\approx \mathcal{O}(1/\tau)$, while the time taken for a plastic rearrangement is of the same order \cite{nicolas_spatiotemporal_2014}.

 With the thermal timescale established, we begin by enumerating the other natural timescales in sheared amorphous solids: \begin{itemize} \item The plastic ST timescale $\tau$ over which atomistic rearrangements occur, i.e. the length of time for which a given ST is fluid and the timescale over which stress is dissipated. \item For a site a distance $x$ from instability, the thermal Arrhenius activation timescale $1/\lambda(x) = \tau \exp(x^\alpha / T)$.
-In this description, sites with residual stress $x$ have a potential barrier to thermal activation scaling as $U\sim x^\alpha$. \item For a site a distance $x$ from instability, the mechanical yielding timescale $x / \mu\dot{\gamma}$, with $\mu$ a shear modulus. \item The average avalanche duration $\langle t \rangle_{av}$. \item The average loading time between triggering avalanches $\twait$. \end{itemize} We will use the competition of these timescales to sketch out a phase diagram and predict the scaling in different regimes.
+In this description, sites with residual stress $x$ have a potential barrier to thermal activation scaling as $U\sim x^\alpha$. \item For a site a distance $x$ from instability, the mechanical yielding timescale $x / \mu\dot{\gamma}$, with $\mu$ a shear modulus. \item The average avalanche duration $\langle t \rangle_{\text{av}}$. \item The average loading time between triggering avalanches $\twait$. \end{itemize} We will use the competition of these timescales to sketch out a phase diagram and predict the scaling in different regimes.
 Then, using numerical simulations, we will confirm the existence of the different phases and verify the scaling laws present in each phase.